SAMUEL-CWC/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
-This repo is based on UCLA EC-ENGR C247
+## Disclaimer

+This repository contains homework assignments from [Course Name] at [University Name].
-"Some template code provided by course TAs.
-Used here for educational purposes only.
-Do not reuse without permission."
+Some template code and function definitions were provided by the course instructors and TAs.
+This code is shared for educational purposes only and should not be copied or reused for coursework.

+If you're enrolled in this course, please follow your school's academic integrity policies.